-The school principal and assistant principal have attended training on cultural sensitivity with Franklin Reed, the TEKsystems director of diversity and inclusion.
-Through this training building administrators gained knowledge on the role that unconscious bias plays in everyday decisions, skills for recognizing our unconscious biases, and strategies for elevating inclusion and diversity in order to achieve our mission.
+The school principal has attended training on cultural sensitivity with Franklin Reed, the TEK systems director of diversity and inclusion.
+Through this training, building administrators gained knowledge on the role that unconscious bias plays in everyday decisions, skills for recognizing our unconscious biases, and strategies for elevating inclusion and diversity in order to achieve our mission.
 We plan to extend this training to certified staff throughout the building with district support and funding.